 Getting out and chasing down the story is the very best way to learn.
 We are looking for trainees who will embrace these opportunities and want to stay working in our newsroom, producing stories and content long after their lessons have concluded.

-News Associates head of nctu iournalism Manchester Alice Gregory (left), head of iournalism London Graham Moody (middle), and editorial development manager Lucy Dyer (right) at the NCTJ Awards for Excellence 2021.
+ncto News Associates head of journalism Alice Gregory (left), course director Graham Moody (middle) and editorial development director Lucy Dyer (right) at the NCTJ Awards for Excellence 2021.